 Understanding Google Search Ranking Volatility Today

-In 2026, volatility also shows up indirectly.
-A page might keep its position but lose traffic when AI Overviews or other generative features pull clicks higher in the results.
-This “invisible” redistribution adds another layer to what SEOs track.
+In 2026, volatility also shows up in ways that do not appear on a standard rank tracker.
+A page might hold its position but lose meaningful traffic when AI Overviews or other generative features absorb clicks at the top of the page.

 The 2025–2026 Timeline: From December to the April Spike